silvermine/silvermine-info/commit-history.md

      subject.
       * The article shows it at the end, but `git log --oneline` shows only the subject, and it’s really handy to have the issue number there.
       * In some cases a commit references multiple issues.
-In that case, you can list those issues at the end of the body of the commit message and leave it out of the subject.
+In that case, you can list those issues at the end of the body of the commit message and leave it out of the subject. _See the examples below for acceptable forms when a commit references multiple issues._
    * We don’t have a hard-and-fast 50 char rule for the subject, but should really try to keep it under 69 characters.
    * Use markdown formatting in your commit messages, including a space before